BACK McCready Art HOME

 While growing up in Ann Arbor, Don received art training early and in high school.

-At the University of Michigan, Don received degrees in vision research (a specialty within Psychology).
-He became a psychology professor at the University of Wisconsin-Whitewater.
+At the University of Michigan, Don received degrees in vision research (a specialty within Experimental Psychology).
+He often painted.

-And, he took many art studio courses at UW-W, mostly figure painting and watercolor classes taught by Max F. Taylor.
+He also took many art studio courses at UW-W, mostly figure painting and watercolor classes taught by Max F. Taylor.

+Don exhibited in regional, juried shows and sometimes earned top awards.
 His paintings can be found in homes and offices from coast to coast.

-He also accepted commissions: In 1985, the Apple Computers Co. had him paint a large portrait of an Apple IIe and Apple IIc, to hang in the main office of the Apple Division.
-And, in 1988, SuperAmerica commissioned a large painting of one of its stores to hang in the foyer of the corporate headquarters near Minneapolis.
+He also accepted commissions: In 1985, the Apple Computers Co. had him paint a large portrait of their "new" Apple IIe and Apple IIc, to hang in the main office of the Apple Division.
+In exchange he received a complete Apple IIe system.

 Our oldest son, Benjamin McCready , is an acclaimed portrait artist.
 We continue to learn about portrait painting by observing his unique talent.
 His portraits can be seen at his own web page at: benmccready.com.

-We thank, Branden, our oldest grandson , for his invaluable assistance in preparing this web site.
+We thank, Branden, our oldest grandson , for his invaluable assistance in preparing this website.

 HOME